 Use the transmitter buttons as illustrated to adjust the features required.
 Keep re-pressing the transmitter button that relates to the feature you want to adjust until the correct amount of chirp/beeps is heard.
-Move on to the next feature.
+Then move on to the next feature.

-Button One Chirp LED One Pulse (Factory Default Setting) Two Chirps LED Two Pulse Three Chirps LED Three Pulse Four Chirps LED Four Pulse 6 Gasoline Engine Diesel Engine and 10 Second Warm Up Diesel Engine and 15 Second Warm Up Diesel Engine and 20 Second Warm Up 10 Minute Run Time 20 Minute Run Time 30 Minute Run Time 5 Minute Run Time ~ Factory Alarm Disarm with Channel 2 "On" Without this Feature Constant Parking Light Output Flashing Parking Light Output
+Button One Chirp LED One Pulse (Factory Default Setting) Two Chirps LED Two Pulse Three Chirps LED Three Pulse Four Chirps LED Four Pulse 8 Gasoline Engine Diesel Engine and 10 Second Warm Up Diesel Engine and 15 Second Warm Up Diesel Engine and 20 Second Warm Up 9 10 Minute Run Time 20 Minute Run Time 30 Minute Run Time 5 Minute Run Time Factory Alarm Disarm with Channel 2 "On" Without this Feature Constant Parking Light Output Flashing Parking Light Output B+ % Press the ( - ) Button = Activates Remote Start Press the (Lock) + () Button = Activates Remote Safe Start Press the () Button = Activates Remote Start 3 + 3 Hour Time Start 2 Hour Time Start